2022 Nissan Titan

-Nissan Titan comes with the heavy 5.6-litre V8 petrol engine; however for the facelift model Nissan has added some more juice to the engine making it faster.
+Nissan Titan comes with the heavy 5.6-liter V8 petrol engine; however, for the facelift model, Nissan has added some more juice to the engine making it faster.
 The previous 2019 year Nissan Titan made about 390 HP and 394 lb-ft of torque.
-The newer 2020 Nissan Titan makes 400 ponies’ off-the-block and a torque of 413 lb-ft.
+The newer refreshed Nissan Titan makes 400 ponies off-the-block and a torque of 413 lb-ft.
 That is 10 hp and 19 lb-ft of torque for the newer year spec.

-The fun doesn’t just stops here.
-2020 Nissan Titan comes with an upgraded brand new nine-speed automatic transmission instead of the older seven-speed automatic transmission.
-A shorter final drive ratio of 3.61:1 replaces the longer 2.94:1, which enables the faster acceleration in newer mode.
+The fun doesn’t just stop here.
+Nissan Titan comes with an upgraded brand new nine-speed automatic transmission instead of the older seven-speed automatic transmission.
+A shorter final drive ratio of 3.61:1 replaces the longer 2.94:1, which enables faster acceleration in the newer model.

-Yes there aren’t any major changes to the exterior however it is the minor details and upgrades that make 2020 Nissan Titan look dashing on the road.
-Front bumper for the Titan looks a bit bigger than the old one in addition to the slightly upgraded headlamps.
-The headlamps in shape are the same however 2020 comes with C-shaped DRL’s that increase the overall looks of front-end.
+Yes, there aren’t any major changes to the exterior however it is the minor details and upgrades that make the Nissan Titan look dashing on the road.
+The front bumper for the Titan looks a bit bigger than the old one in addition to the slightly upgraded headlamps.
+The headlamps in shape are the same however come with C-shaped DRLs that increase the overall looks of the front end.
 The headlamps are sleeker too.

-The most noticeable update in 2020 Nissan Titan is upgraded front Grille.
-Like every other big truck GMC or Ford, Nissan has also fitted the Titan with Bigger Grille that seems to be getting bigger every year.
+The most noticeable update in the Nissan Titan is the upgraded front Grille.
+Like every other big truck GMC or Ford, Nissan has also fitted the Titan with Bigger Grille which seems to be getting bigger every year.
 The front grille has thicker bold borders along with more visible horizontal slots.
-Personally the newer bigger Grille looks better to my eyes as compared to the previous gen which had the honeycomb effect to it.
+Personally, the newer bigger Grille looks better to my eyes as compared to the previous-gen which had the honeycomb effect to it.

-While the exterior might have gotten a little updates, interior is where the 2020 Nissan Titan received plenty of upgrades in the facelift model.
+While the exterior might have gotten a few updates, the interior is where the Nissan Titan received plenty of upgrades in the facelift model.

-Off-Road Gauge in the new 2020 model has been upgraded which displays vehicle angle, roll angles and vertical pitch.
-The newer model uses accelerometer and G-force to analyze and display data instead of the gyroscope technology in previous year Titan.
+The off-Road Gauge in the new model has been upgraded which displays vehicle angle, roll angles, and vertical pitch.
+The newer model uses an accelerometer and G-force to analyze and display data instead of the gyroscope technology in the previous year’s Titan.
 Nissan claims that the newer off-road gauge is accurate at higher speeds.

-Leather steering wheels with mounted controls is another addition to the 2020 Nissan Titan.
+Leather steering wheels with mounted controls are another addition to the Nissan Titan.
 The left side buttons on steering wheels are for audio commands and media whereas the right side is responsible for cruise control.
-Instrument cluster is crispier and bright even during daytime, thanks to above cowling.
-The most prominent part is super-long stick on right side of steering wheel for towing configurations and settings.
-A shorter better placed controls for towing would have worked for the upcoming years hence regardless to say it’ll need re-positioning in future in order to not get sore-thumbs while adjusting the lever.
+The instrument cluster is crispier and bright even during the daytime, thanks to the above cowling.
+The most prominent part is the super-long stick on the right side of the steering wheel for towing configurations and settings.
+A shorter better placed control for towing would have worked for the upcoming years hence regardless to say it’ll need re-positioning in the future in order to not get sore thumbs while adjusting the lever.

-2020 Nissan Titan comes with new Dual-Panel Panoramic Sunroof; it supports Apple CarPlay and Android Auto, 8-inches infotainment panel, improved storage and spacious cabin.
+Nissan Titan comes with a new Dual-Panel Panoramic Sunroof; it supports Apple CarPlay and Android Auto, an 8-inches infotainment panel, improved storage, and a spacious cabin.

 Verdict & Pricing:

-Nissan Titan starts at base price of $32,500 and goes up to $56,500.
-In the price range the Titan is indeed a good competitor for the rivals.
+Nissan Titan starts at a base price less compared to rivals, and in the price range, the Titan is indeed a good competitor for the rivals.